Educational equity means that each child receives what they need to develop to their full potential.

-The North Dakota Department of Public Instruction (NDDPI) monitors civil rights compliance in accordance with the U.S. Department of Education and the Office for Civil Rights (OCR) regulations which prohibits:
+Educational Equity is a federally mandated monitoring office for the K-12 public school system at the North Dakota Department of Public Instruction (NDDPI) that monitors civil rights compliance in accordance with the U.S. Department of Education and the Office for Civil Rights (OCR) regulations which prohibit:

 - Discrimination on the basis of race, color, national origin, sex discrimination, disability, age or religion (Title VI)

 - Discrimination on the specific basis of sex discrimination (Title IX).
 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any educational program or activity receiving federal financial assistance.